ballerkobe808/invest/README - INVESTING.md

 1. Submit Bid and reach an Agreement with Seller

    Work with a real estate agent.
 Put in an offer for the property through your real estate agent.
    Important!
 Ask for the seller to cover the closing costs, and offer a higher price to make up for it.
+This will help you put less down and increase your ROI, while increasing your monthly mortgage by a super tiny amount.

    Get the counter offer and discuss with your agent or advisors.
 Submit a counter offer.
 Repeat the process until satisfied and you reach an agreement.